drocheam/optrace/docs/source/development/notes.rst

 **Responsiveness**

-* some actions need time, but the program should still appear active and responsive.
+* some actions need much time, but the program should still appear active and responsive.
 Hence, we need to notify the user with:
-   * a message that something has been started / processed/ approved
+   * a message stating that something has been started / processed/ approved
    * a progress bar indicating the progress and estimated remaining time.
-     Also distracts the user, lowering the subjective waiting time
+     This also distracts the user, lowering the subjective waiting time
-* TraceGUI actions like tracing, focussing etc. need to run in background threads, so the scene and main UI thread are responsive
+* TraceGUI actions like tracing, focussing etc. need to run in background threads, so the scene and main UI thread can and should be responsive